 - Loss of enjoyment of life

 As economic damages are tangible, it is typically easier to calculate economic vs. non-economic damages.
 To calculate non-economic damages such as pain and suffering, you would typically use a formula to determine what to ask for non-economic damages.
-Additionally, Nevada recognizes a third type of damages known as punitive damages.
+Additionally, Nevada recognizes the third type of damages known as punitive damages.
 To successfully calculate damages owed following an automobile accident, it is best to consult an injury lawyer for the most favorable outcome.

 State of Nevada Auto Insurance Requirements

 The State of Nevada requires drivers to maintain a minimum policy of liability car insurance coverage.
 Nevada law requires motorists to purchase coverage that pays injured parties in the event they are found to be at-fault for a car accident.
 Nevada insurance minimums are:

 - $15,000 per person for bodily injury